ajoberstar/andrewoberstar.com/_posts/2012-12-30-raspberry-pi-as-server-dns-and-dhcp.md

 The final process I went through isn't Raspberry Pi specific, it should work on at least any Debian-based system.

-I would also like to preface this by saying I am not a networking expert, so this post reflects my layman's understanding of what I ended up configuring
+I would also like to preface this by saying I am not a networking expert, so this post reflects my layman's understanding of what I ended up configuring.

 ## DNS Software